 2. Make Good Choices on Employees’ Behalf

-Although pensions auto-enrolment has resulted in more people saving for retirement, many are still not saving enough.
+Although pensions auto-enrollment has resulted in more people saving for retirement, many are still not saving enough.

 Employers who want to help staff save sufficiently for their post-work lives can nudge them into making extra savings by asking them to commit to saving more in the future.

-This approach has been trialled by some US companies who encourage workers to allocate a proportion of future salary increases to their pension.
+This approach has been trialed by some US companies who encourage workers to allocate a proportion of future salary increases to their pension.